j54j6/letsencrypt_autodeploy/README.md

 ## Useage

-Copy this repository to your certificate Server or deployment point.
+Copy this repository to your certificate Server or deployment point and paste the script with symlink in "/etc/letsencrypt/renewal-hooks/deploy/".
+Example command: ln -s /opt/auto_deploy.py /etc/letsencrypt/renewal-hooks/deploy/auto_deploy.py

+Create a config like given in the example and create your signing request.

 Only Python3 is required.
 This Script is used as "deploy-hook" Script.
 In the following is an example Script used by me.